 Now for a contact manifold $(Y,\xi)$, all groups $CH_\bullet(Y,\xi)_{\lambda,J,\theta}$ are canonically isomorphic via the morphisms $\Phi(\hat X,\hat\lambda)$ associated to the trivial cobordisms (by Lemma \ref{isolemma} and the commutativity of \eqref{invariantIV}).
-Thus we get a well-defined object:
+Thus we get a well-defined object

-independent of $\lambda$, $J$, $\theta$.
+independent of $(\lambda,J,\theta)$.
 Formally speaking, $CH_\bullet(Y,\xi)$ is the limit (and the colimit) of $\{CH_\bullet(Y,\xi)_{\lambda,J,\theta}\}_{\lambda,J,\theta}$, which is attained at any particular triple $(\lambda,J,\theta)$.
 Note that for any contact structure, the set of non-degenerate contact forms is generic (and in particular non-empty).

-The commutativity of \eqref{invariantIV} also implies that a deformation class of exact symplectic coboordism $(X,\lambda)$ from $(Y^+,\xi^+)$ to $(Y^-,\xi^-)$ induces a well-defined graded unital $\QQ$-algebra map:
+The commutativity of \eqref{invariantIV} also implies that a deformation class of exact symplectic coboordism $(\hat X,\hat\lambda)$ from $(Y^+,\xi^+)$ to $(Y^-,\xi^-)$ induces a well-defined graded unital $\QQ$-algebra map

-and that $\Phi(X^{02},\lambda^{02})=\Phi(X^{12},\lambda^{12})\circ\Phi(X^{01},\lambda^{01})$ for $X^{02}=X^{01}\# X^{12}$.
+and that $\Phi(\hat X^{02},\hat\lambda^{02})=\Phi(\hat X^{12},\hat\lambda^{12})\circ\Phi(\hat X^{01},\hat\lambda^{01})$ for $\hat X^{02}=\hat X^{01}\#\hat X^{12}$.

-To construct the symmetric monoidal structure on $CH_\bullet$, it suffices to observe that the sets $\Theta_\I$, $\Theta_\II$ are themselves (almost) symmetric monoidal, in the sense made precise in Proposition \ref{symmetricmonoidal}.
-This completes the construction of the contact homology functor \eqref{contacthomologyfunctor} in terms of the main results Theorems \ref{mainI}, \ref{mainII}, \ref{mainIII}, \ref{mainIV}.
+To construct the symmetric monoidal structure on $CH_\bullet$, it suffices to observe that (as we shall prove in Proposition \ref{symmetricmonoidal}) the sets $\Theta_\I$, $\Theta_\II$ are themselves weakly symmetric monoidal in a manner which preserves the virtual moduli counts.
+This completes the construction of the contact homology functor \eqref{contacthomologyfunctor} in terms of Theorem \ref{main}.